nativexz/WarpFrame/README.md

 #### 2. Roblox

 1. Place the scripts from the `src` folder into their corresponding services in Roblox Studio (`ReplicatedStorage`, `ServerScriptService`, etc.).
-2. Create Folder in `ReplicatedStorage`: `Events`, and create two `RemoteFunction`: 1.GetData, 2.InitImg
+2. Create Folder in `ReplicatedStorage`: name it: `Events`, then create inside two `RemoteFunction`: 1.GetData, 2.InitImg
 3. In **Game Settings > Security**, enable `Allow HTTP Requests`.
 4. In **File > Beta Features**, enable `EditableImage and EditableMesh` and **restart Studio**.